History of Denmark

 Homann's map of the Scandinavian Peninsula and Fennoscandia with their surrounding territories: northern Germany, northern Poland, the Baltic region, Livonia, Belarus, and parts of Northwest Russia.
 Johann Baptist Homann (1664–1724) was a German geographer and cartographer; map dated around 1730.

-The history of Denmark as a unified kingdom began in the 8th century, but historic documents describe the geographic area and the people living there—the Danes—as early as 500 AD.
-These early documents include the writings of Jordanes and Procopius.
-With the Christianization of the Danes c.
-960 AD, it is clear that there existed a kingship.
-King Frederik X can trace his lineage back to the Viking kings Gorm the Old and Harald Bluetooth from this time, thus making the Monarchy of Denmark the oldest in Europe.
-The area now known as Denmark has a rich prehistory, having been populated by several prehistoric cultures and people for about 12,000 years, since the end of the last ice age.
+The history of Denmark as a unified kingdom began in the 8th century, but prehistoric cultures populated the area for about 12,000 years, since the end of the last ice age.
+Historic descriptions of the area and people from around 500 AD include writings by Jordanes and Procopius.
+The kingdom arose before the Christianization of the Danes c.
+960 AD.
+The Viking kings Gorm the Old and Harald Bluetooth from that time are predecessors of today's king, Frederik X, thus the monarchy of Denmark is the oldest in Europe.

-Denmark's history has particularly been influenced by its geographical location between the North and Baltic seas, a strategically and economically important placement between Sweden and Germany, at the center of mutual struggles for control of the Baltic Sea (dominium maris baltici).
-Denmark was long in disputes with Sweden over control of Skånelandene and with Germany over control of Schleswig (a Danish fief) and Holstein (a German fief).

-Eventually, Denmark lost these conflicts and ended up ceding first Skåneland to Sweden and later Schleswig-Holstein to the German Empire.
-After the eventual cession of Norway in 1814, Denmark retained control of the old Norwegian colonies of the Faroe Islands, Greenland and Iceland.
+Denmark's history was shaped by its location between the North and Baltic seas and between Sweden and Germany.
+This location provided economic benefits and mutual struggles for control of the Baltic Sea (dominium maris baltici).
+For example, it had long disputes with Sweden over Skånelandene and with Germany over Schleswig (a Danish fief) and Holstein (a German fief).
+Eventually, Denmark lost these conflicts and ceded Skåneland to Sweden and later Schleswig-Holstein to the German Empire.
+After Norway seceded in 1814, Denmark retained control of the old Norwegian colonies of the Faroe Islands, Greenland and Iceland.
 During the 20th century, Iceland gained independence, Greenland and the Faroes became integral parts of the Kingdom of Denmark and North Schleswig reunited with Denmark in 1920 after a referendum.
-During World War II, Denmark was occupied by Nazi Germany, but was eventually liberated by British forces of the Allies in 1945, after which it joined the United Nations.
-In the aftermath of World War II, and with the emergence of the subsequent Cold War, Denmark was quick to join the military alliance of NATO as a founding member in 1949.
+During World War II, Denmark was occupied by Nazi Germany, but was liberated by British forces of the Allies in 1945 and soon joined the United Nations.
+With the emergence of the Cold War, Denmark was a founding member of the military alliance NATO in 1949.